tomsquest/tomsquest.github.io/_posts/2010-12-04-fitnesse-technical-setup.md

 svn commit -m "Automatic commit" %1
 ```

-We did try to use a FitNesse plugin for Subversion to backup the pages automatically (and in a less hacky way) but that simply did not work at all.
+We did try to use a FitNesse plugin for Subversion to backup the pages automatically (and in a less hacky way), but that simply did not work at all.
 This plugin was: [http://code.google.com/p/cm-subversion](http://code.google.com/p/cm-subversion)

-FitNesse has also a pseudo-native support of Git (see [here](http://fitnesse.org/FitNesse.UserGuide.SourceCodeControl.GitPlugin)) but corporate Git repositories are still not the standard.
+FitNesse has also a pseudo-native support for Git (see [here](http://fitnesse.org/FitNesse.UserGuide.SourceCodeControl.GitPlugin)), but corporate Git repositories are still not the standard.

 #### SVN ignore